 |Minimum valuation||A customs valuation procedure that sets a minimum value for an imported good, regardless of its transaction value and thus, with an ad valorem tariff, sets a higher duty than it otherwise would.|

 |Minister of International Trade||Title, in many but not all countries, of the trade minister.|

 |Ministerial||A meeting of ministers.
 In the context of the GATT and WTO, it is a meeting of the trade ministers from the member countries (including, from the U.S., USTR).|

 |Ministerial Declaration||The outcome of a successful ministerial: a document that the ministers have agreed upon.|

 |Ministry of Economy, Trade and Industry||The Japanese government ministry that deals with economic issues, including the vitality of the private sector, external economic relations including trade, energy policy, and industrial development.|

 |Ministry of International Trade and Industry||The Japanese government ministry that deals with trade and industrial policies.
 Established in 1949 as the Ministry of Commerce and Industry, MITI was renamed METI as of January 6, 2000.|

 |Mirror statistics||The approach of inferring a country's trade data, or checking their accuracy, by using the trade data of the countries with which it trades.|

 1. The sum of the rates of unemployment and inflation.
 Originated by Arthur Okun as advisor to President Lyndon Johnson.

-2. The Barro Misery Index due to Barro (1999) which adds the increase in the long-term interest rate and the shortfall of GDP from potential.
+2. The Barro Misery Index due to Barro (1999) which adds to definition 1 the increase in the long-term interest rate and the shortfall of GDP from potential.